roninoss/create-expo-stack/contributing.md

 When you're ready to submit your changes, push your branch to your forked repository and open a pull request against the `main` branch of the source repository.

+> [!NOTE]
+> `main` tracks the current stable Expo version, while `next` tracks the upcoming beta. `next` is eventually merged into `main` once that beta becomes stable.
+Open your PR against `main`.
+If a change applies to both lines (for example a copy or docs tweak that isn't tied to a specific Expo version), open it against both `main` and `next`, since the two branches are not automatically kept in sync.

 From here, you can run `bun install` to install all the dependencies for the project.

 ### Directory structure